EskoSalaka/mtg-deckbuilder/README.md

 The backend API of the project is built with Flask and SQLAlchemy.
 It uses a PostgreSQL database supplied by Heroku and The Magic: the Gathering Card and Set data is essentially the same as the publicly available data from Scryfall.
 I populate the database with the mtg data by using another project of mine (take a look at the populate_database.py script).

 Along with serving a bunch of routes related to the mtg data (such as the sets and cards), the backend also handles authentication for Users with simple JWT access tokens.

-The backend API is deployed in Heroku at https://mtg-deckbuilder-api.herokuapp.com.
-You can for example access the set data with https://mtg-deckbuilder-api.herokuapp.com/api/sets/.

 In short, it contains the following features: